Graeme Swann: Early years (1998–2007)

 Swann did spin the ball appreciably and emerged as a definite candidate for elevation.
 He had the potential to become a genuine allrounder, with a wide range of attractive strokes, though he needs to use them more selectively.

 In 1999, Swann was brought into the England squad for the final Test against New Zealand.
 He did not play, but featured in an ODI against South Africa following an injury to Ashley Giles.
 This tour also saw him miss the team bus once due to oversleeping.

 In domestic cricket, Swann scored his highest first-class score of 183 in 2002, sharing a partnership of 318 with Northants captain Mike Hussey (310 not out).

-He moved to Nottinghamshire in 2005, and finished the season of 2007 with 516 runs and 45 wickets, leading to his recall to the England side against Sri Lanka.
+He moved to Nottinghamshire in 2005, and finished the season of 2007 with 516 runs and 45 wickets, leading to his recall to the England team against Sri Lanka.
 While England fell heavily in defeat during the first match, Swann hit 34 to help seal victory in the second, and took four for 34 and hit 25 in the third as England took a two-one lead in the series.

-An unsuccessful tour of New Zealand followed, and Swann was unable consistently to occupy a place in the England ODI side.
+An unsuccessful tour of New Zealand followed, and Swann was unable consistently to occupy a place in the England ODI team.
 He remained in the squad but faced tough competition from Samit Patel, who had already taken his first ODI five-wicket haul, against South Africa in his third match.